 5. Change the Screen Saver Settings on Windows 11

-Many Windows 11 users on Microsoft Forum have claimed to resolve Windows 11 PCs going to sleep randomly.
-You can try changing the screen saver settings on Windows 11 to check whether the problem has been resolved.
+Many Windows 11 users on the Microsoft Forum have claimed to have solved the problem of their Windows 11 PCs randomly going to sleep.
+To check whether the problem has been resolved, you can try changing the screen saver settings on Windows 11.
 Here’s what you need to do.

 1. First, right-click on your desktop and select Personalize.